-- a) Practice included in the schedule of the events. - b) One 1-Day official test following the final event of the 2023 season, at the same circuit used for the final event. - c) One 3-Day "Shakedown" test prior to the first official test after the winter test ban period, for factory test riders and MotoGP Class rookie riders.
-Manufacturers in Rank D of the concessions ranking may also attend, using contracted or test riders. - d) One 3-Day official test, after the winter test ban period, and before the first event of the season. - e) One 2-Day official test, after the winter test ban period and before the first event of the season. - f) Three 1-Day official tests on the Monday or Tuesday after a GP event, at circuits to be agreed by the MotoGP teams and Dorna/IRTA. - g) Any activity authorised by the Race Direction.
+- a) Practice included in the schedule of the events. - b) One 1-Day official test following the final event of the 2024 season, at the same circuit used for the final event. - c) One 3-Day "Shakedown" test prior to the first official test after the winter test ban period, for factory test riders and MotoGP Class rookie riders.
+Race Direction may authorise part or all of this test to take place during the Winter Test Ban (clause i).

+Manufacturers in Rank D of the concessions ranking may also attend, using contracted or test riders.

+- d) One 3-Day official test, after the winter test ban period, and before the first event of the season. - e) One 2-Day official test, after the winter test ban period and before the first event of the season. - f) Three 1-Day official tests on the Monday or Tuesday after a GP event, at circuits to be agreed by the MotoGP teams and Dorna/IRTA. - g) Any activity authorised by the Race Direction.